Super Fake Nice: Release

 Self put out various songs before the release cycle of Super Fake Nice.
-In 2009, two rough demos were made available online: "Orchid" and "Monogamy".
-(Note: "Orchid" and "Monogamy" originally aired on OutQ's Derek and Romaine show in 2008.
-Additionally, it is unknown whether "Orchid" was originally intended to be a Self song, as an alternative rough demo by a female artist was released around the same time.)
-Following this, the band put out "Could You Love Me Now?" on May 10, 2010.
+On September 17, 2008, two rough demos were aired on the LGBT radio channel OutQ's Derek and Romaine show: "Orchid" and "Monogamy".
+These became available as a digital download in 2009.
+The band later put out "Could You Love Me Now?" on May 10, 2010.
 Though these songs wouldn't appear on the EP, "Monogamy" and "Could You Love Me Now?" were bundled together and released as a standalone single for Record Store Day on April 18, 2015.

 "Looks and Money" was released as the EP's first single on November 28, 2011, preceding "Runaway" on July 11, 2014.
 The latter's music video features a band of cats pantomiming with instruments while several other cats move to the song's beat.
 Containing six songs, Super Fake Nice became available for pre-order on July 17 and was released through El Camino on July 29, becoming the band's first studio release since their fourth album, Gizmodgery (2000).
 On July 30, Self performed "Runaway" on Jimmy Kimmel Live!, marking the band's TV debut.
-A music video was later released for "Looks and Money" in 2015, directed by Dave Foley and starring himself with Mary Lynn Rajskub.
+A music video was released for "Looks and Money" in 2015, directed by Dave Foley and starring himself with Mary Lynn Rajskub.

 Reception

-Super Fake Nice received favorable to mixed reviews.
-The Fire Note criticized the first two tracks for their "gloss ante" while praising the EP's other songs for reviving Self's older style.
-NPR denounced the lyrics of "Runaway" as trivial but praised its instrumental, calling it an "infectious pop-rock track".
+Super Fake Nice received mixed reviews.
+Christopher Anthony of The Fire Note criticized the first two tracks for their "gloss ante" while praising the EP's other songs for reviving Self's older style.
+Stephen Thompson of NPR denounced the lyrics of "Runaway" as trivial but praised its instrumental, while Bob Boilen compared its catchiness to Mahaffey's career with commercial jingles.
 Lyndsey Parker of Rolling Stone described the song as a "catchy comeback track", likening its music video to Keyboard Cat and ranking it at number 10 on a list of the top 20 music videos of 2014.